 Raising money for a good cause is one of the most rewarding things we can do as human beings, and at Givebutter, it’s our mission to help you do so successfully.

 That said, before we get started: fundraising is hard work.
 This guide will help you work smart, but you'll still need to put in the hard work to make it a reality.
 The most successful fundraisers always do both.
 Are you ready?
 Let's do this.

 Here is the most important fact you need to know about charitable giving: The #1 reason why people donate is because someone they know asked them to.

 Giving is personal.
 Giving is human.
 That's why Givebutter's fundraising pages are focused on people: your donors, your team members, and you.
 But first, we need to get them to your page!

 Launching your campaign 🚀

-Plan to make direct asks of potential donors
+Make direct asks of potential donors 💬

 By far the most effective strategy we've seen is pure, old school, 1-1 outreach.